Deputy shot in head by man accused of shooting cat in Highland County, officials say

 Watch sheriff's news conference below:

-Gentry has been working for the sheriff's office for more than nine years.
+Gentry has been working for the sheriff's office for more than eight years.

 Ables was arrested at the scene and taken to the Highlands County Jail, where he remains without bail.